Music

 Year 10

 All students who follow this course will be given home learning weekly.
-Music First is used to support learning and will often be used for home learning.
+Focus on Sound is used to support learning and will often be used for home learning.
 Wider reading is always useful either from the websites offered, the text book or as directed by their classroom teacher

 GCSE Music 60% of the assessment is through Non-Examined Assessments, which consists of two compositions and two performances, one solo and one an ensemble.
 One composition and the solo performance should be completed by the end of the summer term in Year 10.